 “My dazzling wit and personality?”
 I decided to venture a poor guess with the assumption she was going to tell me anyways.

 “No, it’s because despite your attitude, you have remarkable grades and you look out for the younger children, but I thought I made it clear in my letter that you were to have your hair color, a normal color.”
-McGonagall put stress in the word clear and pulled harder on my ear like it was going to help her message sink in better.
+As McGonagall put stress in the words ‘clear’ and ‘normal’ she pulled harder on my ear like it was going to help her message sink in better.

 “Crystal clear, I have the letter here, should I read it?”

 By now we have gained an audience and the rest of the faculty was watching us, I noticed though that my favorite teacher wasn’t present and neither was Slughorn.
 She let go, obviously not keen to my plan.

 I took the letter out cleared my throat dramatically before I began.

 “Dear Mr. Lupin,